-In order to solve the poor information sharing capability and business adaptability, by integrating logistics information system based on Service-Oriented Architecture (SOA), a fast and flexible integration method for enterprise information system is presented.
-Theory analysis and experiments show that it effectively reduces the cost of system adjustment, shortens the adjustment time, and improves the efficiency of execution and the quality of adjustment, so that the market competitiveness of enterprise is improved.
+In order to solve the poor information sharing capability and business adaptability, by integrating logistics information system based on Service-Oriented Architecture (SOA), a fast and flexible integration method for enterprise information system was presented.
+The analysis and experiments show that it effectively reduced the cost of system adjustments, shortened the adjustment time, and improved the efficiency of execution and the quality of adjustment, so that the market competitiveness of enterprise improved.
 (Wang & Wang, 2010)